 We believe that students’ mindset about math is equally important to their skill development.
 We explore the benefits of challenges to help students foster a growth mindset about mathematics.

-In K-2 we focus on developing “number sense,” the flexible and fluid thinking about numbers that allows us to work with them.
+We focus on developing “number sense,” the flexible and fluid thinking about numbers that allows us to work with them.
 Students learn a variety of math strategies and practice them with plenty of manipulatives.

 Design Thinking/Trial and Error

 We believe that for optimal learning, children must be given the time to play and experience materials as they use their background knowledge, imagination, and are inspired by others.
 Using the Design Thinking model of Empathize > Define > Ideate > Prototype > Test > Refine, students tackle various design challenges that encourage them to empathize with others, think creatively, and utilize feedback to improve their design.

 Through design thinking, students learn skills that help them define problems in our world, devise solutions, and refine those solutions through collaboration.

 If you set strict parameters or give instructions for design prior to allowing students to show you what they can create, you will never learn what they are capable of creating and limit their potential.
 Adult mentors are present to facilitate learning and capitalize on learning opportunities at they present themselves.

 Our students learn that trial and error are an important part of the learning process.
 Failure is an invitation to learn and improve.

 Through design exploration, we help students build skills that will allow them to approach new technologies with an inquiring mind.